CT Scan Technology

 Since its introduction in the 1970s, CT Scan technology has been used to provide three dimensional images in medicine.
-A valuable supplement to xray and ultrasound technologies, it is used for preventive measures as well as diagnosing disease in areas such as the abdomen, lungs and head.
+A valuable supplement to x-ray and ultrasound technologies, it’s used for preventive measures as well as diagnosing disease in areas such as the abdomen, lungs, and head.

-Most dental patients, however, would not expect to receive a CT Scan in their dentist’s office.
-This is partly due to the cost of the equipment.
-Yet, for dentists providing complete dental implant systems, this technology is extremely helpful.
+In recent years, CT Scan technology has increasingly become routine in dental offices that provide surgical placement of dental implant systems.
 In fact, the dental implant is considered by some as the catalyst for bringing CT Technology into the dental office.
 According to Radiology, a monthly journal published by the Radiological Society of North America:

 “What then, was the catalyst or motivating factor for the development of these programs?
 The catalyst was the dental implant.”

 “Dentists and oral surgeons were experiencing difficulty with the use of conventional radiographs to determine whether there was sufficient bone in the jaw to accommodate these implants.
 They also found it difficult to determine the exact location of the mandibular nerve and other important structures.
 As a result, dentists soon began to work with their colleagues in radiology, and a dental CT reformatting program was developed to resolve these issues.”

 “Not only was a new method of evaluating the jaw developed, but also a new partnership was created between dentists and radiologists.”